RakeshNKundar/multi-agent-streaming-system-with-confluent/README.md

 16. Click the record in the `orchestrator_metadata` topic to view the field values.
 Take a look at the agent flags and observe which are true for the input we have given. ![alt text](assets/img/message_check.png)

 17. Try It Yourself ✏️:
-    1. How would you change the prompt to include the SQL agent for being called?
+    1. How would you change the prompt to include the mongo agent for being called?
     2. What metadata is required for the scheduler agent?
     3. Publish one more query containing “schedule a 1:1 with my manager <your email> ”, which agents will be invoked now?

 ## Task 02: Setup the Workflow distribution
 Now that the Orchestrator Agent is up and running, it's time to activate the specialized agents that perform actual tasks.🧩 Concept Recap
 Each agent is an independent component in the system.
 Here's a quick breakdown:<br>
-🗄 SQL Agent: Retrieves employee or department-level data using employee_id or user_email from a SQL database.<br>
+🗄 mongo Agent: Retrieves employee or department-level data using employee_id or user_email from a mongo database.<br>
 🔎 Vector Search Agent: Uses semantic embeddings to retrieve contextually relevant documents from a MongoDB Vector Store.<br>
 📅 Scheduler Agent: Automates meeting scheduling using structured metadata like title, time, and attendees.<br>